marionkp/supervised-medical/README.md

 `python3 -m pytest`

-## Before commiting

-`python3 -m black . --line-length 120`

-TODO: add pre-commit hooks for black instead?

 ## Requirements

 Requires Python >=3.8

+## Contribute

+Install pre-commit hooks with: `pre-commit install`

+This runs pre-commit hooks, including `black` to ensure code style consistency.

+The same `black` hook can also be run independently with: `python3 -m black . --line-length 120`